cloudmesh-community/book/chapters/prg/python/python-big-data.md

 * <http://pandas.pydata.org/>

-According to the Pandas Web page, "Pandas is a library library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language."
+According to the Pandas Web page, "Pandas is a library providing high-performance, easy-to-use data structures and data analysis tools for the Python programming language."